-If you are engaged directly in the NCEA’s advisory work, we will collect personal information from you, and keep this information in our database.
-Your data will not be used for any other purpose than the communication and administration needed in relation to this advisory work.
-Your data is accessible by employees of the NCEA only and will never be made available to third parties.
+If you are directly involved in the NCEA’s advisory work, we will collect personal data from you, and keep this information in our database.
+Your data will not be used for any purpose other than the communication and administration required in relation to this advisory work.
+Your information is only accessible by employees of the NCEA and will never be made available to third parties.
 If you would like us to remove your data from our database, please let us know, and we will do so.
 For additional questions or comments about your privacy, please contact Mark Wagenbuur, our privacy/data protection officer.

 When you visit our website we will not collect and store your personal information.
 We do use technical cookies to ensure that the website is properly displayed.
 At any time, you can remove these cookies via your browser settings.

 With Google Analytics, we collect information about your visit to the website, what pages are most consulted and what search terms are used.
 This information is used in order to improve the website.
 No personal data is collected.
 The information we collect through Google Analytics is anonymous and for us not traceable to a person.